tauri-apps/tao/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Steps To Reproduce**
 Steps to reproduce the behavior.
-It **must** use tao directly instead of tauri.
+It **must** use tao directly and not tauri.

 **Expected behavior**
 A clear and concise description of what you expected to happen.